-Audiology services in the Speech and Audiology Department include testing, evaluation and therapy programs designed to improve the hearing abilities of patients of all ages.
-The highly experienced audiologists of Lima Memorial Rehabilitation all have doctorates (AuD or PhD) or master's degrees in the field, and offer the best care available for the diagnosis and treatment of hearing, speech and balance disorders.
+Audiology services in the Speech and Audiology Department include hearing testing, evaluation and therapy programs designed to improve the hearing abilities of patients of all ages.
+The highly-experienced audiologists of Lima Memorial Rehabilitation all have doctorates (AuD or PhD) or master's degrees in the field, and offer the best care available for the diagnosis and treatment of hearing, speech and balance disorders.

 How do you know if you might have a hearing problem?

 Here are ten symptoms that indicate that you might have hearing loss and should consult a hearing specialist:

 For more information about hearing and hearing loss, visit the National Institute of Deafness and Other Communication Disorders, Centers for Disease Control and Prevention or Medline Plus.